Need Help?

 Left click and drag to select the portion of the image or document you want to scan.

-Note: to cancel a text-recognition command, hit Escape on the keyboard.
+Note: to cancel a text-recognition command, hit the Esc key.

 Copying Recognized Text